These little vintage American Ting-A-Lings are a vegan adaptation of the much-loved candy from the 1950s.

-Traditionally Ting-A-Lings were prepared during the festive season of Thanksgiving and Christmas, but really these delightfully crunchy chocolate snacks can be enjoyed for parties, picnics, buffets, movie nights, watching the big game on TV, or for Halloween decorated with little jelly eyes or the Fourth of July with red, white and blue sprinkles.
+Traditionally Ting-A-Lings were prepared during the festive season of Thanksgiving and Christmas, but really these delicious crunchy chocolate snacks can be enjoyed for parties, picnics, buffets, movie nights, game-day nibbles, or for Halloween decorated with little jelly eyes or the Fourth of July with red, white, and blue cake sprinkles.

-The main ingredients of ting-a-lings are breakfast cereal, nuts or raisins, and chocolate.
+The main ingredients of Ting-A-Lings are breakfast cereal, nuts or raisins, coconut, and chocolate.
 Vanilla is sometimes used as an additional flavouring, and butterscotch chips are often added.

-Although many ting-a-ling recipes use breakfast cereal, original recipes actually utilise uncooked crunchy plain chow mien noodles!
+Although many Ting-A-Ling recipes use breakfast cereal, original recipes actually used uncooked crunchy plain chow mien noodles!

-There is a recipe for Wheaties Ting-A-Lings in the Betty Crocker Picture Cookbook General Mills Inc (1950) which simply features Wheaties breakfast cereal mixed with chocolate.
+As we are a plant-based family we choose to use crunchy stick shaped breakfast cereal - bran sticks - for our Ting-A-Lings and this is a valid option as there is a recipe for Wheaties Ting-A-Lings in the Betty Crocker Picture Cookbook General Mills Inc (1950) which features Wheatie's breakfast cereal mixed with chocolate.
 A variation Peanut Ting-A-Lings adds salted peanuts to the mix.
 In the UK Wheaties are similar to malted wheat cereal.

 Vegan Ting-A-Lings

-For extra flavour salted, roasted or toasted nuts of any variety can be used instead of almonds.
-I simply had some plain almonds to use up and also wanted something less salty, but salted or roasted peanuts would add more flavour and texture.
+For our Ting-A-Ling recipe, we use desiccated coconut, whole almonds, high fibre cereal [a vegan All-Bran dupe], vanilla, and dark chocolate [semi-sweet] which was vegan-friendly.
+For extra flavour salted, roasted ,or toasted nuts of any variety can be used instead of the almonds.
+We had some plain almonds to use up and we also wanted something less salty.
+However, salted or roasted peanuts would add more flavour and texture and we plan on using those for our next batch.

-For Christmas a dusting of icing/powdered sugar can give the ting-a-lings that extra festive touch.
+And for Christmas a dusting of icing [powdered] sugar or sprinkling over some festive cake sprinkles can give the Ting-A-Lings that extra festive appearance.

-I have chosen to use plain almonds to keep the salt levels down but for extra flavour and texture salty or roasted peanuts, or any type of nut, can be used instead.
+We have chosen to use plain almonds to keep the salt levels down but for extra flavour, texture, and authenticness, you can use salty or roasted peanuts, or indeed any type of nut can be used instead.

-I am experimenting with vanilla powder at the moment, so have added this instead of vanilla extract, but of course extract or essence is perfectly fine.
-Almond extract would be particularly nice.
+We are experimenting with vanilla powder at the moment, so we have added this instead of vanilla extract, but of course you can add vanilla extract or essence instead.
+And for a different flavour almond extract would be a nice alternative.

-Place the chopped almonds [or your choice of nut/dried fruit such as raisins], bran cereal, desiccated coconut and vanilla extract or vanilla powder, into a mixing bowl.
+Step 1: Place the chopped almonds [or your choice of nut or dried fruit such as raisins], bran cereal, desiccated coconut and vanilla extract or vanilla powder, into a mixing bowl.

-Give everything a good mix so that the ingredients are all coated well in chocolate.
+Step 3: Give everything a good mix so that the ingredients are well coated in chocolate.

-Using a teaspoon, scoop up and drop dollops of chocolate mix onto a tray lined with baking parchment.
+Step 4: Using a teaspoon, scoop up and drop dollops of chocolate mixture onto a tray lined with baking paper or add to paper cupcake cases.

-Place the tray into the refrigerator to set hard.
-Once set the ting-a-lings are ready to enjoy.
+Step 6: Place the tray into the refrigerator so that the candy sets firm.
+Once set they are ready to enjoy.

 Recipe Notes